aragon/aragon-wiki/docs/index.md

 > The Aragon Network will decentralize its governance by gradually handing over control of the project to its users.

-The Aragon Network will establish additional services for the organizations taking advantage of what Aragon Core provides.
+The Aragon Network will establish additional services for the organizations taking advantage of what Aragon provides.

 Our mission is to make the Aragon Network an autonomous organization itself, which is managed by the people using it for their mutual prosperity.